SubmissivePeanutButter/Blender-FLIP-Fluids-fix/README.md

-this is a fork of flip fluids that i mess around Featruing
+# this is a fork of flip fluids that i mess around with
+Featruing
-    A couple of hacky speedups
+1. A couple of hacky speedups
-    removing openmp
+2. removing openmp
-    c++ 20
+3. c++ 20\
-        beter thread syncronisation
+   - beter thread syncronisation
+   - thread pooling
-    other things
+4. other things